Criminal Investigation Division (CID)

 Crime Victims Coordinator

-The Crime Analyst identify patterns and gather helpful data that can be used to help police command personnel and better allocate their police officers, detective, and other assets.
-Crime analyst play a very important role in helping detective and investigators solve crime by looking at the police reports, data, and trends.
-They can gather important clues such as, methods and motives that can lead to the identification of a suspect, Crime mapping technology, computer aided dispatch, police reports and contacts with other professionals in their area.
-Criminal intelligence analysts provide crucial information to law enforcement personnel about potential criminal activity and, even more important, officer safety information and bulletins.
+The Crime Analyst identify patterns and gather valuable data that can be used to help police command personnel and better allocate their police officers, detective, and other assets.
+Crime analysts play an important role in helping detectives and investigators solve crimes by looking at police reports, data, and trends.
+They can gather essential clues such as methods and motives that can lead to the identification of a suspect, Crime mapping technology, computer-aided dispatch, police reports, and contacts with other professionals in their area.
+Criminal intelligence analysts provide crucial information to law enforcement personnel about potential criminal activity and, even more critically, officer safety information and bulletins.